xy-241/CS-Notes/content/Networking Protocol/DNS/DNS Server.md

 ---
 ![[dns_resolver.png|500]]
 - Acts as a middleman between a [[Host#Client]] and a [[#Authoritative DNS Server]]
-- We can either create one using [unbound](https://docs.pi-hole.net/guides/dns/unbound/) or a 3rd-party services like [1.1.1.1](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/).
+- We can either create one using [unbound](https://docs.pi-hole.net/guides/dns/unbound/) or a 3rd-party service like [1.1.1.1](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) or [quad9](https://quad9.net/).
 By default, we are using the DNS Resolver provider by our [[ISP]]

 **Mechanism**
 - After receiving a DNS query from a client, resolver will either respond with **cached data**, or send a request to [[#Root DNS Server]], followed by another request to a [[#Top-Level Domain DNS Server]], and then one last request to an [[#Authoritative DNS Server]].
 After receiving a response from the authoritative server containing the requested IP address, the resolver then sends a response to the client